 1. Description of the Plan

 The following description of the Cinergy Corp.
-Non-Union Employees 401(k) Plan (the Plan ) provides only general information.
+Union Employees Savings Incentive Plan (the Plan) provides only general information.
 Participants should refer to the Plan Document for a more complete description of the Plan s provisions.